Thalattosauria: Distribution

 It is not certain where thalattosaurs originated from.
 During the Triassic period, the earth had one giant supercontinent, Pangaea, which was surrounded by the superocean Panthalassa.
 The eastern portion of Pangaea was incised by a massive tropical inland sea, the Tethys Ocean, which extended all the way from China to Western Europe.
 While thalattosauroids are known from worldwide Triassic marine deposits, askeptosauroids are only known in Tethyan deposits.
 Assuming Endennasaurus and Askeptosaurus were the most basal askeptosauroids, Askeptosauroidea would have originated in the Western Tethys Ocean, now the Alpine region of Europe.
 However, if Miodentosaurus is more basal, a Western Tethys (European) origin would be significantly less likely.
 Although the sister group to Thalattosauria is still debated, one possibility, the icthyosauromorphs, seemingly evolved in the Eastern Tethys (China) during the early Triassic or earlier.

-The oldest known thalattosauroids (Thalattosaurus, Paralonectes, and Agkistrognathus of British Columbia's Sulphur Mountain Formation) lived in eastern Panthalassa, along what is now the western coast of North America.
+The oldest known thalattosauroid is Wapitisaurus, followed by Thalattosaurus, Paralonectes, and Agkistrognathus.
+All four were found in British Columbia's Sulphur Mountain Formation and would have lived in eastern Panthalassa, along what is now the western coast of North America.
 Müller (2005, 2007) argued that at least one branch of thalattosauroids had managed to spread worldwide early in their evolution.
 However, this is based on the hypothesis that Nectosaurus (from California), Xinpusaurus (from China), and an unnamed species from Austria formed a clade basal to other thalattosaurs, a classification scheme which contrasts with many other studies.

 The worldwide distribution of Thalattosauroidea is intriguing considering that thalattosaurs are considered to be poorly adapted for traversing open oceans, which would have been a necessity for spreading between the eastern coast of Panthalassa and the Tethys Ocean.
 Coastal "refuges" such as volcanic island arcs and guyots may have facilitated the ability of thalattosaurs to spread between ocean basins.
 Hescheleria-like forms were previously only reported from North America and Europe, but in 2021 a Hescheleria-like snout fragment was reported from China, indicating that they also had a widespread distribution.
 Trans-Panthalassa connections are also observed in other Triassic marine life such as pistosaurs and ammonites.
 Evidently thalattosaurs were capable of dispersing throughout major marine regions multiple times before the group's extinction, with thalattosauroids likely more prolific at spreading than askeptosauroids due to their greater aquatic adaptations.